Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 We reached the end of this module.
 Let's recap what we've learned so far:

-1. Implementing branching logic using if, elsif, and else statments
+1. Implementing branching logic using if, elsif, and else statements
 2. Implementing if not logic using Perl unless
 3. Iterate over collections using for loop
 4. Setup conditional logic using while and do..while, and until and do..until